sirmurphalot/sirmurphalot.github.io/index.md

     <br>
     <p>
     <h3>Research Interests</h3>
     I develop novel fiducial approaches to classical inferential problems and illustrate the usefulness in context to current methods.
 I am broadly interested in the intersection between classical Geometry and modern Statistics, especially from the fiducial perspective.
-My research often also involves Gaussian Graphical Models; under this wide umbrella, I am currently engaged in projects that are both purely theoretical, and applied.
+My research often also involves Gaussian Graphical Models (GGMs); under this wide umbrella, I am currently engaged in projects that are both purely theoretical and applied.
+My applied work on GGMs is with the Mayo Clinic and involves detecting drift or abrupt changes to data.
 </p>
 <p>
     <h3>Teaching</h3>
-    It is with great enthusiasm, yet still with some melancholy, to report that I will not be teaching for the remainder of my PhD program.
-However, teaching is a passion of mine, and I know that it will be in my future.
+    Due to funding from the Mayo Clinic, I will not be teaching for the remainder of my PhD program.
+I report this news with great enthusiasm, yet still with some melancholy.
+Teaching is a passion of mine and I know that it will be in my future.
 </p>
     <p>
     <h3>Recent News</h3>